 Our other two picks are both in Disney’s Animal Kingdom.
 Yak and Yeti is a fun, multi-Asian cuisine restaurant.
 The quality of the food and the family style dining option make it one of our favorites.
 And then close by is also Tusker’s.
 Tusker’s is a buffet style restaurant that is all about character dining.
 We rarely choose character dining because it’s expensive and not that fun, but Tuskers is both fun and really delicious.

 I know that EPCOT is known for its food experiences and that Hollywood Studios has quite a few nice restaurants, but they just aren’t our favorites.
+Should you want the nicest dining in Disney World, either Disney’s Contemporary Resort or Disney’s Animal Kingdom Lodge both have remarkable restaurants, so outside of the parks themselves you do have some great options.
 There is a lot of really good food to discover, so maybe let this bit of mystery influence you if you should pick Disney over Universal.

 Best Restaurants at Universal Orlando